Jessa Duggar Seewald And New Baby — In-Laws Leaking News Before Parents Again?

-Jessa Duggar Seewald has said she likes to keep back information about her babies before birth a secret.
+Jessa Duggar Seewald has said she likes to keep information about her babies before birth a secret.
 However, her in-laws may have thwarted that mission yet again.
 After all, it’s not only the baby’s sex that Jessa and Ben are notorious for treating as a massive surprise — they like to keep back a baby’s name for several days after birth, too.

 When Jessa gave birth to her first son, Spurgeon, Ben’s sister, Jessica Seewald, broke the news on social media before the new parents could make their own announcement.
 This time around, the Duggar and Seewald families made a baby announcement, but kept back the name of their second son.

-In a video released by TLC on February 8th, Jessa and Ben Seewald introduce their baby, but say they haven’t decided on a name yet.
-According to the Duggar Family Blog, Baby Seewald was born on February 6th, making him two days old.
-As of February 11, the Duggar and Seewald families have not yet released a name — but Jessa’s mother-in-law has released a little bit more information.
+In a video released by TLC on February 8, Jessa and Ben Seewald introduce their baby, but say they haven’t decided on a name yet.
+According to the Duggar Family Blog, Baby Seewald was born on February 6, making him 2 days old.
+As of February 11, the Duggar and Seewald families have not yet released a name, but Jessa’s mother-in-law has released a little bit more information.

 This time around, Ben’s sister isn’t giving anything away.
-Jessica Seewald posted a photo with her new nephew, but as far as releasing a name, she only used the hashtag ‘#babyseewald2.’
-According to The Ashleys Reality Roundup, Jessica not only announced the birth, but the sex of Ben and Jessa’s first child, while the couple tried to keep the public guessing.
+Jessica Seewald posted a photo with her new nephew, but as far as releasing a name, she only used the hashtag #babyseewald2.
+According to The Ashleys Reality Roundup, Jessica not only announced the birth, but the sex of Ben and Jessa’s first child as well, while the couple tried to keep the public guessing.

 Oh baby.. auntie loves you so so much. #babyseewald2